ControlSystemStudio/phoebus/app/alarm/Readme.md

 - Type `config:`, Config Topic:

-The messages in the config topic consist of a path to the alarm tree item that is being configured along with a JSON of its configuration.
+The messages in the config topic consist of a path to the alarm tree item that is being configured along with a JSON of its configurationData.
 Example key:

     config:/Accelerator/Vacuum/SomePV

-The message always contains the user name and host name of who is changing the configuration.
+The message always contains the user name and host name of who is changing the configurationData.

 The full config topic JSON format for a alarm tree leaf: